-Nathan Lavery enters into his third season at Villanova in 2014-15.
+Nathan Lavery enters into his fourth season at Villanova in 2015-16.
 A three-time NCAA Division I All-American, Lavery brings extensive skill and knowledge in breaststroke, IM and relays to the Wildcats.

 Before arriving in Villanova, Lavery coached in the club ranks with the West Houston Aquatics Team in Houston, Texas.
 He initially began his coaching career as an undergraduate assistant at his alma mater, Texas A&M.